MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.208.md

 S16.3.2.1.7 Gently rock the upper torso laterally in a side to side motion three times through a ±5 degree arc (approximately 51 mm (2 in) side to side).

 S16.3.2.1.8 If needed, extend the legs slightly so that the feet are not in contact with the floor pan.
 Let the thighs rest on the seat cushion to the extent permitted by the foot movement.
 Keeping the leg and the thigh in a vertical plane, place the foot in the vertical longitudinal plane that passes through the centerline of the accelerator pedal.
 Rotate the left thigh outboard about the hip until the center of the knee is the same distance from the midsagittal plane of the dummy as the right knee ±5 mm (±0.2 in).
 Using only the control that primarily moves the seat fore and aft, attempt to return the seat to the full forward position.
-If either of the dummy's legs first contacts the steering wheel, then adjust the steering wheel, if adjustable, upward until contact with the steering wheel is avoided.
-If the steering wheel is not adjustable, separate the knees enough to avoid steering wheel contact.
+If either of the dummy's legs first contacts the steering control, then adjust the steering control, if adjustable, upward until contact with the steering control is avoided.
+If the steering control is not adjustable, separate the knees enough to avoid steering control contact.
 Proceed with moving the seat forward until either the leg contacts the vehicle interior or the seat reaches the full forward position.
 (The right foot may contact and depress the accelerator and/or change the angle of the foot with respect to the leg during seat movement.)
 If necessary to avoid contact with the vehicles brake or clutch pedal, rotate the test dummy's left foot about the leg.
 If there is still interference, rotate the left thigh outboard about the hip the minimum distance necessary to avoid pedal interference.
 If a dummy leg contacts the vehicle interior before the full forward position is attained, position the seat at the next detent where there is no contact.
 If the seat is a power seat, move the seat fore and aft to avoid contact while assuring that there is a maximum of 5 mm (0.2 in) distance between the vehicle interior and the point on the dummy that would first contact the vehicle interior.
-If the steering wheel was moved, return it to the position described in S16.2.9.
-If the steering wheel contacts the dummy's leg(s) prior to attaining this position, adjust it to the next higher detent, or if infinitely adjustable, until there is 5 mm (0.2 in) clearance between the wheel and the dummy's leg(s).
+If the steering control was moved, return it to the position described in S16.2.9.
+If the steering control contacts the dummy's leg(s) prior to attaining this position, adjust it to the next higher detent, or if infinitely adjustable, until there is 5 mm (0.2 in) clearance between the control and the dummy's leg(s).

 S16.3.2.1.9 For vehicles without adjustable seat backs, adjust the lower neck bracket to level the head as much as possible.
 For vehicles with adjustable seat backs, while holding the thighs in place, rotate the seat back forward until the transverse instrumentation platform of the head is level to within ±0.5 degree, making sure that the pelvis does not interfere with the seat bight.
 Inspect the abdomen to ensure that it is properly installed.
-If the torso contacts the steering wheel, adjust the steering wheel in the following order until there is no contact: telescoping adjustment, lowering adjustment, raising adjustment.
-If the vehicle has no adjustments, or contact with the steering wheel cannot be eliminated by adjustment, position the seat at the next detent where there is no contact with the steering wheel as adjusted in S16.2.9.
-If the seat is a power seat, position the seat to avoid contact while assuring that there is a maximum of 5 mm (0.2 in) distance between the steering wheel as adjusted in S16.2.9 and the point of contact on the dummy.
+If the torso contacts the steering control, adjust the steering control in the following order until there is no contact: Telescoping adjustment, lowering adjustment, raising adjustment.
+If the vehicle has no adjustments, or contact with the steering control cannot be eliminated by adjustment, position the seat at the next detent where there is no contact with the steering control as adjusted in S16.2.9.
+If the seat is a power seat, position the seat to avoid contact while assuring that there is a maximum of 5 mm (0.2 in) distance between the steering control as adjusted in S16.2.9 and the point of contact on the dummy.

 S16.3.2.1.10 If it is not possible to achieve the head level within ±0.5 degrees, minimize the angle.